-Wellman, G.C. (forthcoming 2018).
+Wellman, G.C.
+(2019).
 "Transportation exploitation, mobility and social justice: A critical analysis."
 In Mobilities, Mobility Justice and Social Justice (Eds.
 David Butz & Nancy Cook).
 Routledge.

 Hudspeth, N., & Wellman, G.C.
 (2018).
 "Equity and finance issues in the state subsidy of public transit."
 Journal of Public Budgeting, Accounting, & Financial Management.

 Wellman, G.C.
 (2016).
 "Transit paradise lost: What transit agency administrators say hinders them from pursuing social justice and fairness."
 Public Works Management & Policy, 21(3), pp. 201-219.

 Wellman, G.C.
 (2015).
 "Citizens or customers?
 Transit agencies' approaches to community engagement.
 Journal of Public Transportation, 18(1), pp. 1-11.